Updated November 22, 2015

-I am working on a book that will be published in 2014 about teaching at KIPP schools, and the most significant source of my data comes from extended interviews with former KIPP teachers.
+I have finished a book that will be published in 2016 about teaching at KIPP Model schools, and the most significant source of my data comes from extended interviews with former KIPP teachers.
 The following interview represents the first complete transcription from those interview files.

 This interview with “Adam” was conducted the year following his experience as a KIPP teacher.
 While each participant sheds new light on the experience of working in a KIPP school, here “Adam” shares experiences that are not at all atypical among those twenty teachers I have interviewed so far.